hacksu/Flask-API/readme.md

 Again flask makes it easy.
 We just need to make two changes.
 First add a `from flask import Jsonify` to the top of the file then inside a route replace the return with
 `jsonify({"message": "Hello Internet!"})`

+### Practical Problem

+Everytime I talked about doing a survey, sami would say I really should make a world cloud of topic suggestions.
+My Googling skills weren't up to snuff though and I couldn't find a site to do it.
+We can make one though.
+Or at least the backend of one.
+We'll need a couple of routes.

+In partical we need a way of voting for a particlar topic and then a way of listing the topics people have voted on.
+Listing the topics is pretty easy
+Lets just add a route like

+        @app.route("/topics/")
+        def topics():
+            return jsonify({
+                "words": {
+                    "json": 4,
+                    "jokes": 1,
+                    "Mobile": 10
+                }
+            })